U.S Department of Health & Human ServicesHHSNational Institutes of HealthNIHNCATSNCATSCTSA ProgramCTSA

 How Do I Find the Meeting Schedules for the Groups I Am a Member of?

 Navigate to the CCOS Calendar from the Resources menu or the CTSA Groups and Meetings page to find meeting schedules and more information about upcoming meetings.
 You can also find information about upcoming meetings on Group pages.
-You will need to be logged in to your CCOS account to view specific Group meeting information.

 Register for a Webinar